wucy/camnet/README.md

 CamNet
 ======

-CamNet is a neural network tool-kit for machine learning tasks.
+CamNet is a neural network toolkit for machine learning tasks.